 RELATED: 5 One-Pot Recipes To Make With Kids

 10. Start a Tradition

-It is a Father’s Day tradition for our family to take a walk in Untermyer Gardens, a sprawling and scenic urban oasis, which the whole family can enjoy.
-Kids love climbing around The Temple of Love, while parents appreciate the classic beauty of the Walled Garden.
+It is a Father’s Day tradition for our family to take a walk in Yonkers' Untermyer Gardens, a sprawling and scenic urban oasis that the whole family can enjoy.
+Kids love climbing around the Temple of Love, while parents appreciate the classic beauty of the Walled Garden.

 11. Hit the Links...

 Too hot on Father’s Day to play outside?
 No worries, you can still play a few rounds at Monster Mini-Golf, an indoor, monster-themed course located on the second floor of Ridge Hill.
 Plan to spend plenty of time, because there’s also mini-bowling and an arcade.

 I always enjoy bowling a few frames at Homefield Bowl, an old-school neighborhood bowling alley in Northwest Yonkers.
 There are often leagues playing and birthday parties happening, so be sure to check availability in advance.

 Burn some calories before heading out for that big Father’s Day meal.
 The Bronx River Parkway Bicycle Sundays are now in session, and the parkway is open exclusively for bicyclists, in-line skaters, scooters, walkers, and joggers from the Westchester County Center to Scarsdale Road in Yonkers, a round-trip of 13 miles.

 RELATED: 25 Things To Do in Yonkers With Kids

 Meet the bunnies at the Greenburgh Nature Center.